cdapio/cdap/cdap-docs/developers-manual/source/getting-started/start-stop-cdap.rst

 .. highlight:: console

-Use the ``cdap sandbox`` script (or, if you are using Windows, use ``cdap.bat sandbox``) to start and stop the CDAP Local Sandbox (the location will vary depending on where the CDAP SDK is installed):
+Use the ``cdap sandbox`` script (or, if you are using Windows, use ``cdap.bat sandbox``) to start and stop the CDAP Local Sandbox (the location will vary depending on where the CDAP Local Sandbox is installed):

 .. tabbed-parsed-literal::